 Table 3 Command Character Descriptions Command Description Function S or s Start Character The start character must be the first character in the string.
 0 to 255 Meter (Node) Address Specifier The next character assigns an address to a specific meter.
 If the character following the start character is not an ASCII number, then address 0 is assumed.
 All meters respond to address 0.
-R or r for read Read/Write Command The next character is the read/write command character.
-W or w for write The read command reads a register from the meter.
+R or r for read W or w for write Read/Write Command The next character is the read/write command character.
+The read command reads a register from the meter.
 The write command writes to a register of the meter.
-ASCII number 1 to 65535 Register Address The register address for the read/write operation is specified next.
+Using any other character for the read or write character will abort the operation ASCII number 1 to 65535 Register Address The register address for the read/write operation is specified next.
 It can either be an ASCII number from 1 to 65535 or register 1 to 18 can be accessed by entering an ASCII letter from A to R (not case sensitive).
-If the address character is omitted in a read command, the meter will always respond with the data value Space or Separator currently on the display.
-The register address must be specified for a write command. "," Character number.
+If the address character is omitted in a read command, the meter will always respond with the data value currently on the display.
+The register address must be specified for a write command.
+Space or "," Separator Character After the register address in a write command, the next character must be something other than an ASCII number.
 This is used to separate the register address from the data value.
-It can be a space or a "," or any other character except a " \$ " or a " ".
-Range between -99999999 Data Value After the separator character, the data value is sent.
-It must be an ASCII number in the range of -9999999 to 99999999 (Fixed Point Register). to 9999999 Note: The range will vary depending on which register is accessed. \$ or Message Terminator The last character in the message is the message terminator.
+It can be a space or a "," or any other character except a "\$" or a "".
+Range between -9999999 to 9999999 Data Value After the separator character, the data value is sent.
+It must be an ASCII number in the range of -9999999 to 9999999 (Fixed Point Register).
+Note: The range will vary depending on which register is accessed. \$ or Message Terminator The last character in the message is the message terminator .
 This must be either \$ or .
 If the \$ is used as a terminator, a minimum delay of 50 ms is inserted before a reply is sent.
 If the is used as a terminator, a minimum delay of 2 ms is inserted before a reply is sent.
 The \$ and characters must not appear anywhere else in the message string.
 CR/LF Meter Response After the meter has completed a read or write instruction, it responds by sending a carriege return/ line feed back to the host.
 If the instruction was a read command, the CR/LF follows the last character in the ASCII string.
 If it was a write command, the CR/LF is the only response sent back to the host.
 The host must wait for this before sending any further commands to the meter.
 A read or write to a not valid or non-existant register, produces a null character followed by a CR/LF.